improvess/raspberry-as-gige-camera/README.md

 ## TL;DR;

-The code in this repository allows you to retrieve images from a USB camera via ethernet or wifi on a Raspberry PI at high speed for realtime applications.
+The code in this repository allows you to retrieve images from a USB camera via the gigabyte ethernet port of Raspberry PI at high speed for realtime applications.

 ![image](https://user-images.githubusercontent.com/9665358/130778605-99adcd9d-6081-465c-8dde-13ddadce4a13.png)